 How'd This Turn Out For Ludacris?

 After helping 2 Fast 2 Furious earn $236 million at the box office, Luda became an integral part of the Furious franchise.
 He has appeared in every sequel since.
 In total, the subsequent Furious movies earned $2.7 billion at the box office.
 Luda earned just $250,000 to be in 2F2F, but he went on to earn $3-4 million for each sequel.
-Ludacris earned a minimum of $15 million from the franchise.
+In other words, Ludacris has earned a minimum of $18 million from the franchise.
 Perhaps more with royalties and bonuses.
 Ludacris' current net worth is $25 million, most of which has come from non-music related ventures.

 How'd This Turn Out For Ja Rule?